 "So, Instead of praying that God will take away your problems, I'm going to pray that God will help you face 'em head on.
 I'm going to pray that you will endure the problems like a good soldier, that you will learn something valuable from 'em and that you will come through them all shining like gold!"

-"I'll pray that God will help you love people, the way Jesus loves them, and that you will stay sweet, no matter what happens or anybody says or does against you."
+"I'll pray that God will help you love ALL your people, the way Jesus loves His church, and that you will stay sweet, no matter what anybody says or does against you."